-Column Description Index PDO index PDO index.
-Size Size of the Size of the PDO in bytes.
-Name If this PDO Name of the PDO.
+Column Description Index PDO index.
+Size Size of the PDO in bytes.
+Name Name of the PDO.
 If this PDO is assigned to a Sync Manager, it appears as a variable of the slave with this parameter as the name.
 Flags F Fixed content: The content of this PDO is fixed and cannot be changed by the System Manager.
 M Mandatory PDO.
 This PDO is mandatory and must therefore be assigned to a Sync Manager!
 Consequently, this PDO cannot be deleted from the PDO Assignment list SM Sync Manager to which this PDO is assigned.
 If this entry is empty, this PDO does not take part in the process data traffic.
 SU Sync unit to which this PDO is assigned.